hyperledger-labs/perun-doc/source/go-perun/new_tutorial/client/client.rst

 The Client includes a Perun Client, the Asset Holder, the Asset Holder Address, and a Context Timeout to offer these functionalities.
 In the following, we present a straightforward Client, sufficient for our basic Payment Channel example.
 This Client is extended in more complex use cases, e.g., for App Channels.
+The following code is located in the client package's client.go.

 .. code-block:: go